 Do note though that the drive down into the Waitakere Ranges can be a windy one.
 There are some tight turns and narrow streets to get you down there so just be super careful during the drive.

 → Be sure to check out Rentalcars.com when it comes to renting a car in New Zealand.
 The site will show you car options & prices from a variety of companies.
 This ensures that you will be able to choose the perfect car (and deal) for your trip to the country.

 2) Join A Tour

-» You can check out some Waitakere Ranges tours on Viator to find one that works for you best
+Learn More: you can check out some Waitakere Ranges tours to find one that works best for your trip!

 3) Kitekite Falls Track Fast Facts